lofton.net

 The Power of CSS

 Since wordpress layout is based on css, I wanted to do something similar to the CSS Zen Garden.
-I hope to create a new design every week… but all you get right now is two (ok I have added a couple more, but I think the new design every week was a little ambitious… more likely I will do a new design every 3 months).
-None of the code in the index file is changed when switching between designs (although I did modify the code from the original WP install).
-I was going to write my own feature to handle this, when I decided to look and see if wordpress had a plugin… and wouldn’t you know, there was one created by Alex King.
-He has done a great job, and so why reinvent the wheel… you should check out his site and browse the site designs.
-Between CSSzengarden and Alex’s site, there are hundreds of designs, so the challenge is for me, to try and do something fresh (or personal, which should be fresh).
-To change the design just select a different one from the dropdown on the right…
+I hope to create a new designs every now and then… None of the code in the theme file is changed when switching between designs (although I did modify the code from the original WP install).
+I was going to write my own feature to handle allowing visitors to switch the theme for themselves.
+Instead, I used a plug-in to provide this feature… There are so many plugins for wordpress, which is one of the strengths of the platform.
+So why reinvent the wheel, well except when you don’t like the options that exist.
+I added a facebook like plugin and really do not care for how it is working so I may bake my own shortly here.
+Besides the CSSzengarden, there are hundreds of designs/themes for wordpress, so the challenge is for me, to try and do something fresh (or personal, which should be fresh).

 Standard

-This is the default (guess you figured that out already).
-It uses the Mt Fujii covered with snow for the banner.
+This was the old default.
+It uses a picture I took of Mt Fuji covered with snow for the banner.

 Bluejean